 If you're interested in making money online, or you're looking for your next investment, buying an established business can be a great option.
 Once you begin your search, you'll find that there are for-sale listings of all shapes and sizes across various industries and niches.
 Take a look through the marketplaces we've discussed above and see where your next opportunity lies.

-Buying online business FAQ
+Buying an online business FAQ

 Is buying an online business risky?